FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Attribute Create]()----Adds or edits user defined attributes.

+[Attribute from Volume]()----Copies information from a volume onto the point attributes of another piece of geometry, with optional remapping.

 [Attribute Interpolate]()----Interpolates attributes within primitives or based on explicit weights.

 [Attribute Mirror]()----Copies and flips attributes from one side of a plane to another.